Americans Abroad Weekend Preview: Dest, Pulisic, and more

 League Two

-Sam Mewis, Abby Dahlkemper, Rose Lavelle and Manchester City are off this weekend.
+Sam Mewis, Abby Dahlkemper, Rose Lavelle and Manchester City face Aston Villa on Saturday.

 Tobin Heath is OUT (Injury) for Manchester United.